 National Insurance

-Companies are also liable to pay Employers’ National Insurance Contributions (NICs) on all salaries paid to their staff.
+Companies pay Employers’ National Insurance Contributions (NICs) on all salaries paid to their staff.
+This applies to salaries of £9,100 or more.

-As an individual, you are liable for Employees’ NICs on the salary you draw down from your company.
+As an individual, you pay Employees’ NICs on the salary you draw down from your company.

 Most contractors pay themselves a low salary, typically between the Secondary and Primary NIC thresholds, to minimise their exposure to both income tax and NICs.